-All members of the campus community should become familiar with this guide and review its contents.
+Members of the campus community should become familiar with this guide and review its contents.
 This knowledge will make a difference during an emergency and could save lives.

 Public Safety Awareness & Crime Prevention Programs

-The Department of Public Safety issues safety alert bulletins when deemed necessary and provides a public safety advisory or a “timely warning (paper/electronic form) to the campus community when serious crimes occur in areas on or near the campus.
-The department maintains a relationship with the New York City police precincts that are responsible for the public safety of the campus and its surrounding areas.
-All persons reporting crimes to the Department of Public Safety are encouraged to promptly report the incident to the local police precinct concerned.
+The Office of Public Safety issues safety alert bulletins when deemed necessary and provides a public safety advisory or a “timely warning (paper/electronic form) to the campus community when serious crimes occur in areas on or near the campus.
+The office maintains a relationship with the New York City police precincts that are responsible for the public safety of the campus and its surrounding areas.
+All persons reporting crimes to the Office of Public Safety are encouraged to promptly report the incident to the local police precinct concerned.
 A record of each report made to the local precincts is maintained as part of the Public Safety Department’s annual statistical report.

 All public safety personnel, while on patrol, report potential safety and security hazards as well as entry door problems and elevator malfunctions.